unslaught/esx_legacy_nl/README.md

 https://github.com/esx-framework/esx-legacy

-this is a work in progress (WIP)
+this is a work in progress (WIP) some of the HTML files still needs translations

 files in this repository , are souly for use of translations into people's native languages